kevinscully100/test/README.md

 # RTG4 Development Kit Mi-V Sample Designs

-Sample Mi-V Libero SoC projects for the RTG4 Radiation-Tolerant Development Kit.
+Sample Mi-V Libero SoC projects for the RTG4 Development Kit.

-This repository contains TCL files that build sample Libero SoC designs for the MiV_RV32IMA_L1_AHB and MiV_RV32IMA_L1_AXI soft core RISC-V processors.
-TCL arguments can be passed to the script to select which sample design is built.
+This repository contains Tcl scripts that build sample Libero SoC designs for the MiV_RV32IMA_L1_AHB and MiV_RV32IMA_L1_AXI soft core RISC-V processors.
+Arguments can be passed to the Tcl script to select which variant of the sample design is built.

-FPExpress projects of each of the designs are available for both varients of the Mi-V cores.
+FlashPro Express projects for each of the designs are available for both variants of the Mi-V cores.

 # Libero Projects
 The Libero_Projects folder contains the TCL scripts that build the sample Mi-V projects.